Skip to content

 Common questions

-Who founded Kimpton Hotels & Restaurants and when did the first property open?
+Who founded Kimpton Hotels and Restaurants?